bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 ### How to include images?

 There is one image element in CommonMark for embedding an image into a block element and no genuine element for a stand-alone image.
-Thankfully, since version 0.108.0 Hugo can distinguish a stand-alone image from one inside of a text block and allows to generate the appropriate figure:
+Thankfully, since version 0.108.0 Hugo can distinguish both types and allows to generate the appropriate image containers:

+#### Stand-alone image

 ![](bigsplash)

 Hugo and Perplex used to provide the shortcode [{$figure}][fig] for this purpose.
-It’s only kept for backward compatibility.
-The new solution is much more convenient and fits loads of already existing Markdown.
+It’s kept for backward compatibility in this theme.
+But the new solution is much more convenient and fits loads of already existing Markdown.

+#### Embedded image

 ![splash](splash) Perplex styles the embedded Markdown image element as a float.
 The theme offers layout variations for both kinds of images.
 We can place embedded images on the left or right inside the text block.
 Small stand-alone images may appear in the margin of the following text block.
 Large ones stretch from the left margin to the right.
 Look into the section about [images](/doc/basic/image) for all the options.
 {.clear}